 The Ink Business Cash Card is a very powerful one.
 It earns 5x UR points (or 5% cash back) at Office Supply Stores and for Internet, TV, and Phone bills.
 The Ink Business Cash also earns 2x UR points (or 2% cash back) on Dining and at Gas Stations.
 I use mine at my local Costco gas station because Chase gives me 2x points.
 In fact, the Ink Business Cash is the only UR-earning card that currently has a designated gas station bonus category.

-Furthermore, the Ink Business Cash Card’s potential can be maximized if you have multiple UR-earning cards.
-If you have a Chase Sapphire card or a Chase Ink Business Preferred, you can transfer the points from your Ink Business Cash account to one of those accounts.
+Furthermore, the Ink Business Cash Card’s potential can be maximized if you have multiple UR point-earning cards.
+If you have a Chase Ink Business Preferred or either Sapphire card, you can transfer the points from your Ink Business Cash account to one of those accounts.
+This feature is the most powerful that Chase has to offer as it’s vital for many earning strategies.
+Without a premium Chase card, you cannot earn UR points directly.
+Otherwise, the Ink Business Unlimited earns cash back as a standalone credit card.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Chase has multiple options for points redemption: